maxertivo/metroid-prime-randomizer-solver/README.md

     * Climb to Ruined Shrine upper door with no items
     * Climb Tower of Light without Space Jump if you have enough missiles
     * Collect Magma Pool with Infinite Speed without heat resistance if you have enough E-Tanks
-    * Go out of bounds at Gathering Hall or Watery Hall using bombs and wallcrawl to Reflecting Pool
+    * Go out of bounds at Gathering Hall or Watery Hall using bombs and wallcrawl to Hall of the Elders item, or Reflecting Pool
     * Bomb jump up the Crossway half-pipe
     * Obtain Crossway item without spider or space jump, using Supers, Boost Ball and Bombs
     * Reach the bomb slot in Hall of the Elders using Bombs and without Spider Ball or Space Jump